 Visual Identity and Messaging are part of what's called the Identity Level of branding.
-This is the second phase of branding—after developing the elements of the Core Level like your Vision & Mission Statements.
+This is the second phase of branding—after developing the elements of the Core Level.
 We'll be exploring Visual Identity in this post and Messaging next month.

 So let's break these four pieces down so you can understand why each is so important.

 1. Typography Only: This one is self-explanatory.
 Facebook is an example of a logo that only uses typography.

 2. Altered Typography: This type of logo alters the typeface to create a mark or icon within the type.
 An example of this would be the Staples logo.

 A Typography Only or Altered Typography logo (also called Logotype) relies on the name of the business instead of an icon to communicate who they are—which can create a powerful visual brand that is easy to identify.

 The only time you may want to reconsider a logo like this is if your brand needs to be translated into another language or if you are using acronyms.
 Acronyms (when used without the full name of the business) may not convert into an effective logo.
 Audiences not close to the brand may not understand what the acronym stands for, or they may confuse it with another brand that has a similar acronym.
 There are exceptions, but these exceptions are reserved for brands with a large advertising budget or a high level of media attention like AT&T or PETA.

 This type of logo uses a symbol or mark.
 Sometimes this mark is used alone and sometimes with typography.
 If you are a new business or one with a small budget, using typography with your icon is essential.
 Your symbol alone will not be recognizable to the public without a large budget to push it out to the masses.
 Target is an excellent example of this.
 Their bullseye logo became so identifiable that in 2006 they dropped the use of the word "TARGET" from their logo and now only use the bullseye.